christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-You run the model twice—once with a *clean* input that produces the correct answer, and once with a *corrupted* input that doesn’t.
+You run the model twice—once with a *clean* input (original) that produces the correct answer, and once with a *corrupted* input (counterfactual) that doesn’t.
 The trick is that during the corrupted run, you intervene by patching in an activation from the clean run at a specific point in the network.
 Basically, you replace the corrupted activation at a certain layer and position with the corresponding clean activation and then let the model continue its computation.
 The key insight here is that you can measure how much this patch shifts the output toward the correct answer, we can then assess the importance of that particular activation.

 By iterating over lots of different activations, you can map out which ones matter.
 If patching a certain activation makes a big difference in pushing the model toward the right answer, it tells us that activation is important for the task.
 In other words, activation patching functions as a denoising algorithm, contrasting with the noising approaches we've previously focused on.
 In this approach, we run the model on a corrupted input then introduce the clean input by patching in activations from the clean run.
 The flip side is noising, where we start with a clean input and patch in activations from the corrupted run, effectively adding noise.